coredashio/community/GOVERNANCE.md

 * One Adopter Council Chair
 * Three Community Representatives

+Subprojects under the CoreDash umbrella have their own governance and decision making processes.
+The Steering Committee should not be involved in the day to day work of a subproject unless there is an issue that the project would like to escalate to the Steering Committee.

 ### Steering Committee Duties

 The Steering Committee is responsible for the following tasks, any of which may